 - Exposure to radiation from the CT scan

 - Nausea, vomiting, bloating, or rectal irritation from medicines used to prepare for the test

-- Perforation of the intestine when the tube to pump air inserted
+- Perforation of the intestine when the tube to pump air is inserted (extremely unlikely).

 Differences between virtual and conventional colonoscopy include: